5. Regulations applied and solutions under development

 The responsibility for the CO2 delivered to Northern Lights’ (NL) ships from new customers in Norway and abroad will in principle be regulated in the same way as the responsibility for the CO2 from Norcem and Celsio.
 The fact that ship transport is not included in the EU ETS means that the capture operator is responsible for leakage of CO2 during ship transport even though the ships are operated by another company.

 However, the financial loss that results from a potential leakage during transport, can be regulated in private legal contracts between the operators.
 Despite this possibility, not including ship transport under the EU ETS is seen as an important barrier to cross-border transport of CO2.
-Revision of the EU ETS Directive14, including a proposal of including all forms of transport of CO2 for permanent storage in the ETS, is however ongoing51.
+Revision of the EU ETS Directive14, including a proposal of including all forms of transport of CO2 for permanent storage51 in the ETS, is however ongoing.

 It is a complicating factor when CO2 is transported across borders.
 In addition to define the responsibility at a commercial level, there is a need to define the responsibility at a country level.
 At what point is the responsibility for leakage of CO2 during transport transferred from one country to another?
 This must be defined in the bilateral agreement between the states.
 This needs to be in place before a commercial agreement between a new customer and Northern Lights can be concluded (read more about the London Protocol14 in Section 4.5).